How to Open a Dispensary in Illinois

 All cannabis businesses involved in the supply chain, including cultivators and dispensaries, must obtain a license and are subject to continuous regulatory supervision and enforcement.

-The Conditional Adult-Use Retail Dispensary License (CAURD) is a license available in Illinois for businesses interested in operating a legal adult-use cannabis dispensary.
-The CAURD license is a provisional license that allows the holder to begin operating a dispensary while completing the licensing process.
+The Conditional Adult-Use Dispensary License is available in Illinois for businesses interested in operating a legal adult-use cannabis dispensary.
+It is a provisional license that allows the holder to begin operating a dispensary while completing the licensing process.

 The application process is similar to the standard adult-use dispensary license, and if approved, the holder can operate for 180 days while completing the final requirements.
 The conditional license will expire unless those requirements are met within the period.